RealOrangeOne/theorangeone.net/content/posts/facebook-cleanup-part-1.md

 # Cleaning up Facebook - Part 1

 Around 10 years ago, Facebook was everything.
-No matter your interests, you could find like minded people on Facebook to share your passion with.
+No matter your interests, you could find like-minded people on Facebook to share your passion with.
 But that communication came at a price: your personal data.
-In recent years, we've realised to what extend Facebook was selling our data and generally invading our privacy.
+In recent years, we've realized to what extent Facebook was selling our data and generally invading our privacy.
 After the [Cambridge Analytics scandal](https://www.nytimes.com/2018/04/04/us/politics/cambridge-analytica-scandal-fallout.html) from March 2018 showed the extent Facebook was collecting our data, and mistreating it for financial gain.

 In my youth, I was a terrible Facebook user, posting random thoughts which came into my head, sharing loads of personal information and sharing weird memes (or what passed for memes in 2010, anyway).
 In recent years, as my passion for security and privacy thrived, I've attempted to undo the damage my younger self did.